Build Your Degree

 Associate in Arts (AA) Degree

 The Associate in Arts (AA) degree is designed for students interested in areas related to the humanities, social sciences, or liberal arts.
-The AA degree includes the Gen Ed Certificate which is a complete package of transferable General Education Core Courses (GECC).
+The AA degree includes the General Education Core Curriculum Certificate.
+This is a complete package of transferable General Education courses.

 General Education Core Curriculum Requirements (38 hours)